Chart Color Schemes

 Housing

-Mackenzie is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region
+Mackenzie is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Mackenzie, as evaluated at the latest Census, consisted of 89.7% houses and 10.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 74.0% houses and 26.0% other dwellings.
-Home ownership in Mackenzie was at 27.9%, with the rest of dwellings either mortgaged (57.7%) or rented (14.4%).
-The median monthly mortgage repayment in the area was $2,192, while the median weekly rent figure was recorded at $500.
-Nationally, Mackenzie's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.
+Mackenzie's dwelling structure, as per the latest Census, consisted of 89.7% houses and 10.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 73.5% houses and 26.5% other dwellings.
+Home ownership in Mackenzie was at 27.9%, similar to Brisbane metro, with the rest being mortgaged (57.7%) or rented (14.4%).
+The median monthly mortgage repayment in Mackenzie was $2,192, higher than Brisbane metro's average of $1,863.
+The median weekly rent in Mackenzie was recorded at $500, compared to Brisbane metro's $380.
+Nationally, Mackenzie's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing